dirkkelly/dirkkelly/content/collapse/whats-the-point-of-anything-2018-04.md

 videos:
 - slug: 9oX2xFo7JA4
   name: "Rust Cohle - Philosophy of Pessimism (True Detective)"
+- slug: jQOfbObFOCw
+  name: "Albert Camus - Philosophy"
+  channel: "School of Life"
+  description: "The only real question of philosophy is whether or not we should commit suicide, said Albert Camus."
 tags:
 - Collapse
 - Philosophy
 - Depression
 - Nihilism
+- Albert Camus
+- School of Life
 aliases:
 - /collapse/whats-the-point-of-any-of-this/
 ---